 With dynamic content, you can change a variety of aspects.
-You can showcase products that are specific to the subscriber’s interest, promote events based on a subscriber’s location, or change the message to suit the demographic of a specific audience.
+You can showcase products that are specific to the subscriber’s interests, promote events based on a subscriber’s location, or change the message to suit the demographic of a specific audience.

 Dynamic content can also be used on websites; so pieces of the homepage, for example, change based on the subscriber who visits.
 One visitor might see a behind-the-scenes photo gallery of their favorite sitcom while another sees a video preview of a new show that’s about to debut.